-Additional requirements for community campus based OMS II students
+Additional requirements for CHC-based OMS II students

-- 1. Remember to report each day that you are absent to the RDME at your community campus and electronically copy your RDME when sending excused absence requests to ATSU-SOMA absences@atsu.edu. - 2.
-If an OMS II wishes to participate in any academic activity at a community campus other than his or her assigned site, an excused absence request must be submitted to ATSU-SOMA absences@atsu.edu no later than two weeks in advance of the planned absence from the assigned site.
-An OMS II is not permitted to participate in academic activities at another community campus unless approved by the Associate Dean of Curricular Integration.
+- 1. Remember to report each day that you are absent to the RDME(s) at your CHC and electronically copy your RDME(s) when sending excused absence requests to ATSU-SOMA absences@atsu.edu. - 2.
+If an OMS II wishes to participate in any academic activity at a CHC other than their assigned site, an excused absence request must be submitted to ATSU-SOMA absences@atsu.edu no later than two weeks in advance of the planned absence from the assigned site.
+An OMS II is not permitted to participate in academic activities at another CHC unless approved by the Assistant or Associate Dean of Curricular Integration.
 Failure to comply with this requirement may result in disciplinary action and/or referral to the Student Performance Committee.

-Community campus based OMS III and OMS IV students
+CHC-based OMS III and OMS IV